All Products

 China (Nanjing - Local Region), Thailand (Bangkok), South Korea (Seoul), Philippines (Manila), UAE (Dubai), Mexico.

-After the VPN gateway is created, you must also create a customer gateway before you can establish an IPsec-VPN connection.
-The customer gateway is used to register the information about the gateway device of your data center with Alibaba Cloud.
-The information includes the IP address and autonomous system number (ASN) of the Border Gateway Protocol (BGP).
-For more information, see Create and manage a customer gateway.
+What's next: After creating the VPN gateway, create a customer gateway to register the IP address and autonomous system number (ASN) of the Border Gateway Protocol (BGP) of your on-premises gateway device with Alibaba Cloud.
+For details, see Create and manage a customer gateway.

 1.2.
 Create an SSL server